JuannyWang/openh264-sha1-talbe-generation/README.md

 current branch
 --------------
--    SingleLayer (local test, SHA1 table used in Cisoc openh264 test on travis)
+-    SingleLayer --local test, SHA1 table used in Cisoc openh264 test on travis

 other branch
 ------------
--   MultuLayer   3 spacial layer test (only local conformance test)
+-   MultuLayer   --3 spacial layer test (only local conformance test)
--   YUVAsInput   YUV as test input.   (only local conformance test)
+-   YUVAsInput   --YUV as test input.   (only local conformance test)

 structure
 ---------